Colorado

 Activity Note

-Getting on/off a motorcoach; driving about 70 miles, approximately 2 hours including stops.
+Getting on/off a motorcoach; driving about 70 miles, approximately 2 hours riding time.
 Hiking up to 3 miles; paved and unpaved, sometimes uneven terrain with some elevation gains.
 Chimney Rock hike is 2/3 mile round-trip over a rough, steep, rocky, unimproved trail on a narrow causeway with cliffs on both sides; 200-foot elevation gain, no shade.
-Those who prefer not to hike the Great House Pueblo Trail can walk the easier Lower Mesa Trail.
 Maximum elevation approximately 7,500 feet.

 Breakfast: